techartorg/bqt/notes/setup bqt develop environment.md

 ## Editable package install

+Pros
+- saves time copy pasting folders over every time you want to test a change
 - Cleaner than symlink, doesn't accidentally deletes your work.
 - Only works for Python packages.
 So you can only install bqt as a module, not an add-on.
 Bqt comes pre-packaged already, with it's `setup.py` file.